MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/interact-adapter-status-monitoring.md

 ---
 description: "Learn more about: InterAct Adapter Status Monitoring"
-title: "InterAct Adapter Status Monitoring | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "InterAct Adapter Status Monitoring" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 2bbc6a45-8d3a-444e-b760-aef0dfa7218a
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # InterAct Adapter Status Monitoring
 SWIFTNet Link (SNL-C) retains a local status about SWIFTNet store and forward (SnF) sessions acquired on that SNL.
 To get the information about the session, use SwCall() with the following primitive: